foss-for-synopsys-dwc-arc-processors/toolchain/doc/ide/installation.rst

 **For more recent versions:**

-Install "TM Terminal" plugin from Mars repository.
+Install "TM Terminal" plugin from Neon repository.

 .. figure:: images/install/installation_of_tm_terminal.png